ANSWERS to COMMON QUESTIONS

 Depends on where we are.
 You will always have a bed, but it may be a fold out couch, rollaway, hideaway, or futon.
 If your bed is a double or larger, you will share it.
 Sheets will be clean and bug-free, but not quite like a hotel's satin sheets.

 On past trips, students have found approximately $200-300 sufficient.
+You may need $100 more if you are paying for Covid test in each country.
 The best exchange rates are always obtained by using a debit or credit card at ATMs that give the current rate of exchange.
 Travelers cheques are difficult to exchange due to the very limited places that accept them and are NOT recommended.
 Cash (US dollars) typically incurs a 20% fee to exchange into Euro and is NOT recommended.
 I highly recommend bringing your spending money on a credit/debit card.
 Note: you'll need to let your bank know you'll be withdrawing $ overseas.
 And YES, we said CASH or Travelers Checks are NOT recommended.

 All your basic expenses are included in the trip including 3 meals a day.
 However, items for which you will want extra money are: gifts, souvenirs, snacks, coffee shops, hand-made leather sandals from the "Sandal maker to the Stars" in Athens, more coffee shops, lots of gelatto, some great pastries, etc., and any meals you choose to eat separate from the group.
 On past trips, students have found approximately $200-300 sufficient.
 ATMs are the best way to obtain Euros during the trip, but you must inform your bank in advance of the trip dates and countries you will visit.
 Check with your bank regarding fees charged for ATM cash withdrawal.
 It is recommended you bring a Credit/Debit card that works overseas rather than cash!